Skip to main content

 Settings changes often affect more than the screen you are on.
 A good admin rhythm is to change one area at a time, run the workflow that depends on it, and confirm the result before changing the next setting.

-Approval Workflows settings showing order, purchasing, invoice, finance, fulfillment, and return automation sections
+Approval Workflows settings showing order, purchasing, invoice, finance, and fulfillment automation sections

 • Use sandbox first when a change affects money, shipping, tax, documents, or integrations.